Models for rational $(\infty, 1)$-categories: Rational complete Segal spaces

-\begin{corollary} There is a model category whose fibrant objects are the rational complete Segal spaces. \end{corollary} We apply the criterion from Proposition \ref{rezkcriterionprop} to show that, for a multiplicative subset $M$ of $\mathbb{Z}$, our model category for $M$-local complete Segal spaces is cartesian.
+\begin{corollary} There is a model category whose fibrant objects are the rational complete Segal spaces. \end{corollary} We apply the criterion from Proposition \ref{rezkcriterionprop} to show that, for a set of simplicial maps $T$, our model category for $T$-local complete Segal spaces is cartesian.
 Our argument follows Rezk's proof of \cite[Lemma 10.3]{Rezk2001}, which is part of showing that the model category for complete Segal spaces is cartesian.

-\begin{proposition} Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-If $W$ is an $M$-local complete Segal space, so is $W^{\Delta[1]^{t}}$. \end{proposition}
+\begin{proposition} Let $T$ be a set of simplicial maps.
+If $W$ is a $T$-local complete Segal space, so is $W^{\Delta[1]^{t}}$. \end{proposition}